 There’s normally a buzz around there, however I prefer going to older places, one being The Brazen Head which is Dublin’s oldest pub, The Brazen Head.
 The food is great there and wholesome and tasty.

 Another street to goto is South William Street, there are lots of different pubs and bars and I have many a good night there.
 There’s a real buzz here and caters for every need.
-There’s also Whelan’s bar which is a great live music venue.
+There’s also Whelans which is a great live music venue.

 If you love being in the great outdoors, you must visit Phoenix Park which you can visit on the bus tour, it’s a wonderful vast park and good for picnics too.
 It’s where the President of Ireland lives and there’s Dublin Zoo too.

-Another place to visit is Glendalough, it’s located in Wicklow,, it’s beautiful glacial valley and great for hiking and taking in the beautiful views Glendalough, Co.
+Another place to visit is Glendalough, it’s located in County Wicklow, it’s beautiful glacial valley and great for hiking and taking in the beautiful views Glendalough, Co.
 Wicklow, Ireland – Official website.
 It’s wise to drive there or take a tour.

-I love walking along Killiney Beach up to Dalkey where famous musicians and actors live too!
+I also love walking along Killiney Beach up to Dalkey where famous musicians and actors live too!
 You can get the DART train from the city out to Killiney which is a great day out too.

 There’s a lot to see in Dublin, you won’t be disappointed with the charm of the city and the warm welcome.
 For the culture vultures, there are ample museums to visit and there is a wonderful theatre scene as well.
 There are lots of things to do, shop, eat, listen to music and have the craic.